 "Wow!
 Isn't it my dear Arcee…?
 What's going on?
 You seem to be a little gloomy…"

-This voice… Arcee sighed deeply, realizing she had bumped into the mech she absolutely didn't want to talk to today, or any day.
+This voice… Arcee sighed deeply, realizing she had bumped into the mech she absolutely didn't want to talk to today, or any other day.

 "Leave me alone, Skywarp!" she scoffed, spinning on her heels to walk in the other direction.

 She groaned faintly when a strong hand grabbed her petite wrist and forced her to turn back to face him.
-The purple and black Seeker leaned slightly over her smaller frame, smiling gently at her.
+The purple and black Seeker leaned slightly over her smaller frame, smiling at her.

 The slap that Arcee gratified him almost sent him flying against the wall.
 Nevertheless, he didn't wipe away his amused smile from his lips.

-"Ah… I guess it means "no kiss", hum?"
+"Ah… I guess it means 'no kiss', hum?"